Serena Armstrong-Jones, Countess of Snowdon: Early life and education

-She was born The Honourable Serena Alleyne Stanhope in Limerick, Ireland, the daughter of the then Viscount Petersham and his wife Virginia Freeman-Jackson, a debutante.
+She was born The Honourable Serena Alleyne Stanhope in Limerick, Ireland, the daughter of the then Viscount Petersham and his wife Virginia Freeman-Jackson, a socialite and daughter of Captain Harry Freeman-Jackson and Dorothy Alleyne d'Aubigny d'Engelbronner.
 Her parents divorced when she was 13 years old.
-She has one older brother.
-Through her father, she is a descendant of King Charles II of England's illegitimate child, Henry FitzRoy, 1st Duke of Grafton.
+She has one elder brother.
+Through her father she is a descendant of Henry FitzRoy, 1st Duke of Grafton, an illegitimate son of King Charles II of England.

-She spent most of her childhood between Chelsea with her father and her father's girlfriend (and later wife) Anita Howard, Countess of Suffolk, and Monaco with her mother.
+She spent most of her childhood between Chelsea (with her father and his girlfriend, later wife, Anita Howard, Countess of Suffolk) and Monaco (with her mother).
 She went to St Mary's School, Wantage, where she was described as being "more interested in lacrosse than Latin".
 After leaving St Mary's School, she went on to study art in Italy.
 She also attended a finishing school in Switzerland.

 Career

-In 1989, she joined Sotheby's as a trainee.
+In 1989, Armstrong-Jones joined Sotheby's as a trainee.
 She then worked as a publicist for Giorgio Armani until August 1993, two months before her wedding.
 She subsequently had her own shop called 'Serena Linley Provence'.
 The store closed in 2014.

 Marriage and children

-On 8 October 1993, she married David Armstrong-Jones (then known as Viscount Linley), the only son of Princess Margaret and a nephew of Queen Elizabeth II, at St Margaret's Church, Westminster.
+On 8 October 1993, she married David Armstrong-Jones (then known as Viscount Linley), – the only son of Princess Margaret, a nephew of Queen Elizabeth II, and first cousin of King Charles III – at St Margaret's Church, Westminster.
 They had met when her father commissioned Linley to design a walnut dining table for his Chelsea house.

 There were 650 guests in attendance at the wedding, including Elton John, Jerry Hall, the Aga Khan, and Constantine II of Greece.
 In addition, there were an estimated 5,000 spectators in the streets.
 She wore a $9,000 dress designed by Bruce Robbins, noted for its resemblance to Princess Margaret's 1960 Norman Hartnell wedding dress, and the 'Lotus Tiara', which was on loan from her mother-in-law, Princess Margaret.
 Her going-away outfit was designed by Robinson Valentine.